Safest Teeth Whiteners

-During a Zoom procedure, a dentist will protect the gums with a gel or shield and then apply the bleaching agent (usually made with hydrogen peroxide) to the teeth.
+During a Zoom procedure, a dentist protects the gums with a gel or shield.
+Then they apply the bleaching agent (usually made with hydrogen peroxide) to the teeth.
 The dentist then uses a special blue light that activates a chemical reaction in the bleaching agent.1

-Zoom teeth whitening takes a fraction of the time of other whitening methods and can get teeth up to eight shades whiter in one procedure.2,3
+Zoom teeth whitening takes a fraction of the time of other whitening methods.
+It can get teeth up to eight shades whiter in one procedure.2,3

 Zoom teeth whitening is effective.
 Many studies have demonstrated that patients who undergo Zoom achieve an average of 6 to 8 shades of whiter teeth 30 days after the procedure.

-Zoom teeth whitening only works on natural teeth, not veneers, crowns, or bridges.
+Zoom teeth whitening only works on natural teeth.

-While Zoom is proven effective at brightening the appearance of the teeth, it is not for everyone and can cause side effects.
+Zoom is proven effective at brightening the appearance of teeth.
+However, it is not for everyone and can cause side effects.

 Dental bleaching is not recommended for everyone.
 Before undergoing a teeth whitening procedure, you should talk with your dentist first.